SMSF lending money: “Neither a lender nor borrower be” – ATO lectures SMSFs

 There are additional rules when lending to a ‘related party’.
 Speak to your accountant first.

-Your SMSFs cannot lend money to members or their ‘relatives’.
+Your SMSF cannot lend money to members or their ‘relatives’.
 See Section 65 Superannuation Industry (Supervision) Act 1993.
 Section 65 prohibits your SMSF providing financial assistance, such as a loan, to members or your relatives.
 See the ATO’s SMSFR 2008/1.

 The Australian Tax Office (ATO) restricts SMSFs from lending money to a ‘related party’ of your fund.
 This includes any members of the fund, relatives and spouses of members, and business partners and employers of members.